cemvarol/AZ-301-Errors/M8/Instructions.md

     - Password: **Pa55w.rd1234**

-3. In the Remote Desktop session to az3000401-vm1, run the **powershell** command below on that vm
+3. In the Remote Desktop session to VM-A, run the **powershell** command below on that vm

 **Set-NetFirewallProfile -Enabled False**

 #### Task 2: Test service chaining between peered virtual networks

-1. On the lab computer, from the Azure portal, start a Remote Desktop session to **az3000402-vm1** Azure VM.
+1. On the lab computer, from the Azure portal, start a Remote Desktop session to **VM-B** Azure VM.

 1. When prompted to authenticate, specify the following credentials: